 New Frontiers of Automated Mechanism Design for Pricing and Auctions

 Tuomas Sandholm is Angel Jordan Professor of Computer Science at Carnegie Mellon University.
 He is Founder and Director of the Electronic Marketplaces Laboratory.
-He has published over 450 papers.
+He has published over 500 papers.
 With his student Vince Conitzer, he initiated the study of automated mechanism design in 2001.
 In parallel with his academic career, he was Founder, Chairman, and CTO/Chief Scientist of CombineNet, Inc. from 1997 until its acquisition in 2010.
-During this period the company commercialized over 800 of the world's largest-scale generalized combinatorial multi-attribute auctions, with over $60 billion in total spend and over $6 billion in generated savings.
+During this period the company commercialized over 800 of the world's largest-scale generalized combinatorial multi-attribute auctions, with over $60 billion in total spend and over \$6 billion in generated savings.
 He is Founder and CEO of Optimized Markets, Strategic Machine, and Strategy Robot.
 Also, his algorithms run the UNOS kidney exchange, which includes 69% of the transplant centers in the US.
 He has developed the leading algorithms for several general classes of game.
-The team that he leads is the two-time world champion in computer Heads-Up No-Limit Texas Hold’em poker, and Libratus became the first and only AI to beat top humans at that game.
-Among his many honors are the NSF Career Award, inaugural ACM Autonomous Agents Research Award, Sloan Fellowship, Carnegie Science Center Award for Excellence, Edelman Laureateship, Newell Award for Research Excellence, and Computers and Thought Award.
+The team that he leads is the two-time world champion in computer Heads-Up No-Limit Texas Hold'em poker, and Libratus became the first and only AI to beat top humans at that game.
+Among his many honors are the NSF Career Award, inaugural ACM Autonomous Agents Research Award, Sloan Fellowship, Carnegie Science Center Award for Excellence, Edelman Laureateship, Newell Award for Research Excellence, Computers and Thought Award, and Marvin Minsky Medal.
 He is Fellow of the ACM, AAAI, and INFORMS.
 He holds an honorary doctorate from the University of Zurich.